 Joint Tasks are a way to share tasks with collaborators and have that task appear on each person's list simultaneously.
 Any of the collaborators can edit, complete or delete the task and it will update on each person's list.
 This is a great way to manage team projects where anyone on the team can complete any of the tasks.

 The people that you have shared the task with can do anything that you can do to the task.
 They can edit any field, change the note, add subtasks, complete the task and even delete it.
 Any of these actions will be mirrored to each collaborator's list.
 The only thing a collaborator cannot do is change how the task is shared.
 Only the original owner can add or remove people from the shared task.

 When two people are editing the same task at the same time, via Workspaces or Joint Tasks, only the most recent edit will be saved.
 In the future we may provide a way to resolve conflicts like this, but for now you should be aware that the person who presses the save button last will win.

+Publishing is a way for you to share your to-do list so that anyone can view it.
 Permissions for Workspace Sharing are managed at the folder level.
 It is up to you to decide which folders you want to share, and which folders you want to remain private.

 If you have enabled Joint Task Sharing and a collaborator shares a task with you, Toodledo will attempt to match up the folder to one that you already have, by comparing the names.
 It will never put it into one of your private folders.
 If you do not have a matching folder, it will be created for you.

 You can make any context or goal private in the same manner.
 It is not currently possible to make tags or locations private.
 Collaborators will be able to see the names of your tags and locations in the menu that appears when they edit a task that they have permission to edit.